nadethoughts/Aetheria/Campaigns/Crown-of-the-Immortals/Session Transcripts/Session 08.md

 So we'll just put him at five.
 Hold that good.
 I tried to target and I hit the wrong button.
 Alright.
 So the, there's gonna be a few arrows or three to be precise, that are coming your way, Karsten, but only one of them hits dealing five points of damage.

-And there's going to be another, another hail of arrows that comes out of the bubble of darkness that is targeting Samir.
+And there's going to be another, another hail of arrows that comes out of the bubble of darkness that is targeting Simear.
 And first one misses, second one hits dealing three points of damage, And the third one hit critically hits dealing 14 points of damage.
 Oh.
 Oh.
 Oh.

-Samir is badly injured.
+Simear is badly injured.
 Oh.
 Alright.
 Cahir, you're up.
 So does this light this darkness thing is not affecting them because they have dark vision?

 This is not affecting them because this is a part of the let's see here.
 Well, one, they do have dark vision.
 Okay.
 The darkness spell only conceals people that are in it.
 It doesn't prevent them from being able to see outside of it.